iotaledger/iota.js/packages/core/README.md

 - Querying for transactions
 - Monitoring balances
 - Monitoring inclusion states and consistency of transactions
-- Promoting and reattaing pending transactions
+- Promoting and reattaching pending transactions

 ## Installation